Wazzaps/boldui/README.md

 This "compiles" to the same scene-graph from above, because of the expression abstraction from before.

 Special care is needed when writing complex layouts though, to keep expressions from exploding in size.

+### The built-in widget library

+I intend to implement the GNOME HIG (Adwaita) as a module inside the library (strictly optional, of course), to provide a basic widget set that is written with expression efficiency in mind.
+Currently only `Button` and `TextButton` are implemented, and have no animations yet.

 ### The data store